zohaibterminator/BooleanRetrievalModel/README.md

  ### Proximity Queries
  Proximity queries allow users to find terms within a specified distance of each other.
 Enter your query in the format <term1> <term2> /distance and click "Process Query" to retrieve relevant documents.

+## License
+ This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+* This project was inspired by information retrieval concepts and algorithms.
+* Special thanks to the developers of NLTK for providing essential natural language processing tools.